Upstream#

 the request is not rejected;

 instead, Angie attempts to enqueue it for processing.
-The number in the directive sets the maximum number of requests
+The number parameter of the directive sets the maximum number of requests

 in the queue for a worker process.